-In order to promote scholarly research, exchange, and conversation about the medieval world, the Committee on Medieval Studies welcomes a small number of Visiting Scholars each academic year.
-Visiting Scholars may work in any field dealing with some aspect of medieval society, religion, or culture in Europe, Africa, or Eurasia, and are welcomed as full members of Harvard’s rich intellectual and social community of medievalists.
+In order to promote scholarly research, exchange, and conversation about the medieval world, the Committee on Medieval Studies welcomes a small number of Visiting Scholars and Visiting Fellows each academic year.
+Visiting Scholars and Fellows may work in any field dealing with some aspect of medieval society, religion, or culture in Europe, Africa, or Eurasia, and are welcomed as full members of Harvard’s rich intellectual and social community of medievalists.

 Those wishing to apply to the Medieval Studies Visiting Scholar Program should submit a dossier containing the following:

 3. A short research proposal (no more than 750 words)

 4. Two letters of recommendation (sent by recommenders under separate cover); one of these must come from a Harvard faculty member familiar with the applicant and the applicant’s work.

 Applications are accepted twice yearly.
 Those expecting to hold a visiting position at Harvard in Fall 2019 must submit all materials no later than Friday, 3 April 2020; those applying for Spring 2020 should submit applications by Friday, 4 September 2020.
 Materials may be submitted electronically to email@example.com (with the subject line “Visiting Scholar Application”), or by regular mail to:

 Cambridge, MA 02138